PCottais/PCottais/README.md

-I’m @PCottais, student in master MAS (Mathématiques appliquées, statistique) at Agrocampus Ouest and Université Rennes 2.
+I’m @PCottais, student in master MAS (Mathématiques appliquées, statistique) at l'Institut Agro Rennes-Angers.
+I also work at Dynafor, a research unit in ecology for the French National Institute for Agriculture, Food, and Environment (INRAE).

 <!---
 PCottais/PCottais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.